Why is the doctor performing this procedure?

-A stent is mesh-like wire cylinder.
-Stent placement is often part of a PTA (angioplasty) procedure.
-As in angioplasty, a catheter is inserted into an artery – usually in the groin – but sometimes in the arm or wrist.
-The catheter is advanced to the blocked peripheral artery, and a series of x-ray pictures are taken to clearly visualize the artery that is narrowed.
+Percutaneous transluminal angioplasty is commonly called PTA, or just angioplasty.
+A catheter is inserted into an artery – usually in the groin – but sometimes in the arm or wrist.
+The catheter is advanced to the blocked artery, and a series of x-ray pictures are taken to clearly visualize the artery that is narrowed.
 Then a balloon-tipped catheter is advanced into the narrowed artery.
 Inside the artery, the balloon is inflated and deflated several times, compressing the plaque against the artery wall and widening the artery so blood flow improves.

-X-ray pictures are repeated, and if the stent has been successfully placed, the catheters are removed.
+X-rays pictures are repeated, and if the artery has been successfully re-opened, the catheters are removed.
 Pressure is applied to the puncture site (to stop bleeding) while the patient rests quietly.